 As you will learn in the tutorials below, the automatic updating feature in WordPress is useful for:

-- Updating WordPress installation software automatically to the latest version.
+- Upgrading WordPress installation software automatically to the latest version.

 - Uploading and installing WordPress Plugins to your server.

-- Upgrading WordPress plugins automatically to the latest version.
+- Updating WordPress plugins automatically to the latest version.